 Eat on a set meal routine.

-Eating each meal at consistent and appropriate times not only brings some consistency to your daily routine, but also will get the digestive juices flowing strong, as they will be preparing for the meal before the food even comes.
-This practice will help regulate your digestion, balance your emotions and keep you energized throughout the day!
+Eating each meal at consistent and appropriate times not only brings some consistency to your daily routine, but will get your digestive juices flowing strong, as your system will be preparing for your meal before the food even comes.
+This practice will help regulate your digestion, balance your emotions, and keep you energized throughout the day!

-Here is a general chart listing the ideal meal times as well as the proper qualities of each meal:
+Here is a general chart that lists the ideal meal times, as well as the proper qualities of each meal:

-*During the summer months, the dinner can be eaten slightly later if needed (but no later than 7pm).
+*During the summer months, your dinner can be eaten slightly later if needed (but no later than 7pm).